swarup-jhu/Google-Gen-AI-Academy-Carbon-Emission-Reduction-Implementation-GCP/README.md

-## BigQuery - Gemini-2.5-Flash -- Flask Chatbot --Carbon Emission Reduction Application for Google GEN AI Academy – Implementation On Google Cloud
+## BigQuery - Gemini-2.5-Flash - Flask Chatbot - Carbon Emission Reduction Application for Google GEN AI Academy – Implementation On Google Cloud

 A Flask-based chatbot that answers questions using a tiered intelligence pipeline: